-Liz is struggling with remembering every mean thing Spike has ever done to him.
-On this Kids Corner episode, he’ll learn the meaning of “love keeps no record of wrongs.”Play Episode
+Liz keeps remembering every mean thing Spike has ever done to him.
+How can he get rid of this "record of wrongs"?Play Episode

 Episode Theme: Tearing up a list of wrongs.

 1. 1 Corinthians 13:4-5 says that love keeps no record of wrongs.
 Is it easier to remember the nice things people have done for you, or the bad things they have done to you?
 Why?

 2. Could you make a list of every sin you have ever committed?
 How would that make you feel?
 Imagine a boss who kept a list of every mistake his workers ever made.
 Eventually his employees would be too afraid to show up for work!
 Psalm 130:3-4 says that if God kept a record of all sins, no one would be able to stand before him.
 Thankfully, the Bible also says in 1 John 1:9 that if we confess our sins, God will forgive us.

 “Love keeps no record of wrongs”1 Corinthians 13:4-5